 Fifteen of the most beautiful churches in Milano are now accessible to all visitors through the use of multisensory and multimedia panels that have been installed to aid visually impaired visitors.

-The project is called 'Le chiese di Milano... in tutti i sensi' (The churches of Milan ... in all senses): the interiors of the buildings are recounted in an informative panel that integrates visual, tactile and auditory communication thanks to an innovative printing technique and the use of new technologies.
+The project has been named Le chiese di Milano... in tutti i sensi (The churches of Milan ... in all senses).
+The buildings’ interiors are descibed by informative panels that integrate visual, tactile and auditory communication thanks to an innovative printing technique and the use of state-of-the-art technologies.

 Each panel provides:

-- A short description, in Italian and English, in Braille that provides essential information on the church
+- A short description in Braille, in Italian and English, that provides essential information on the church